HubSpot reports that the less companies know about their KPIs, the less likely they are to meet their revenue goals.

-Ahead of next week’s presentation, let’s take a look at the state of content marketing revenue today, and see how one company is leveraging interactivity to boost engagement, create better leads, and to drive sales and marketing alignment from within their content marketing program.
+Let’s take a look at the state of content marketing revenue today, and see how one company is leveraging interactivity to boost engagement, create better leads, and drive sales and marketing alignment from within their content marketing program.

 Content Marketing: Where Do We Stand?